+Loneliness is the unpleasant feeling we have when there is a mismatch between the social relationships we want, and the ones that we have.
 Mental health charity Mind says loneliness is about ‘not feeling part of the world’.
-Loneliness makes you feel emotionally isolated – like you’re not connected to people, or you don’t belong.
+Loneliness leaves you feeling isolated – like you’re not connected to people, or you don’t belong.

-Feeling lonely?
-You’re not the only one
+You’re not the only one who feels lonely…

-- Falling out with your friends or just growing apart
+- Falling out with your friends, or just growing apart

 - A relationship breaking up